Free nationwide shipping on all orders!

 Play Video about What is DPI

-What DPI should I use for printing?
+What DPI Resolution Should I use for Printing?

 DPI within the print industry refers to the total number of dots within an inch square produced by the printer.
 Think of it as dot density if you like.
-300dpi is widely considered to be the best resolution for printing since it always gives a great finished product.
+300 is widely considered to be the best resolution for printing since it always gives a great finished product.

 However, that’s not to say that you can’t use a higher resolution image but, in the grand scheme of things, it generally isn’t worth the effort or the file size when saving or sending your files.

 Let’s consider an example.
-Saving a roller banner at 1200dpi sounds great in practice but when you come to send it you will notice a considerable size difference.
+Saving a Roller Banner at 1200dpi sounds great in practice but when you come to send it you will notice a considerable size difference.
 This becomes even more apparent when dealing with even larger PVC Banners.
 These are designed to be seen from far away and as such a lower dpi setting can be used.

-Other print companies may recommend sending artwork as low as 72dpi or 150dpi, however we class these as low resolution images.
-Here at Print Stafford, we always recommend using a minimum of 300dpi for printing.
+Other print companies may recommend sending artwork as low as 72dpi or 150dpi, however, we class these as low-resolution images.
+Here at Print Stafford, we always recommend using a minimum of 300 dpi for printing.

-Dots Per Inch (DPI): How to check?
+Dots Per Inch (DPI): How to Check You are using the Right DPI?

 Checking the DPI or the resolution of an image is relatively simple to do and it doesn’t matter whether you’re on a Windows or MAC system.
-In Windows, to check the dpi of an image you would right click on the image name.
+In Windows, to check the dpi of an image you would right-click on the image name.
 Select properties near the bottom and then the Details tab.

 There you will find a host of information and if you scroll to the section called Image, you will see a Horizontal resolution and Vertical resolution value for your image.
-To do the same on a Mac, you will need to open the image in Preview and select Tools and then adjust size and its labelled as Resolution.
+To do the same on a Mac, you will need to open the image in Preview select Tools and then adjust size and it’s labelled as Resolution.

-How to change the DPI of an image?
+How to Change the DPI of an Image?

 Changing the DPI of an image can be done in most graphic software, but it is worth noting that changing the dots per inch does not change the size of your image or the size of the file.
 When working with an image you need to print, it’s a great idea to set the target resolution before you resize it.

-Where is Dots Per Inch in Photoshop?
+Where is the DPI setting in Photoshop?

 You can use this to save your images for screens at a smaller size too as DPI for digital images can be a lot smaller.
 You will notice that they will upload a lot quicker as well!

-Next to the Resolution tab, you can type your preferred resolution, in this case 300dpi and in the drop down make sure you have selected pixels/inch.
+Next to the Resolution tab, you can type your preferred resolution, in this case 300dpi and in the drop-down make sure you have selected pixels/inch.

 When you have done this, you will notice that the measurements for the height and width change automatically.
-This then shows at what finished print size your image will print at 300dpi.
+This then shows at what finished print size your image will print at 300 dpi.

 Photoshop DPI

-How can I ensure my artwork will print OK?
+How can I Ensure My Artwork will Print OK?

-Hopefully you have made it through the information above and have now learnt what is meant by DPI.
+Hopefully, you have made it through the information above and have now learnt what is meant by DPI.
 If you set your artwork up to the correct size and have used the right DPI setting, this will enable us at Print Stafford to print your artwork as you want it.